-- Notify your professors of your need to participate in courses remotely for your period of isolation/quarantine, and let your professors know that Student Health Services is already aware;
+- Notify your professors of your need to make accomodations for your period of isolation/quarantine, and let your professors know that Student Health Services is already aware;

 - Respond to any communication from CCU and/or local contact tracers promptly so as to help mitigate the spread of COVID-19;